TheInvincibleRalph/Go-kafka/documentation.md

 ### Example in the Context of Your Code

-In your provided code, the Kafka message is created and sent as follows:
+Take this code, where the Kafka message is created and sent, for example:

 ```go
 msg := &sarama.ProducerMessage{